matomo-org/developer-documentation/docs/distributing-your-plugin.md

 - `license`: The name of the license your plugin uses.
 The license must be compatible with the [GPL-3.0](https://www.gnu.org/licenses/gpl.html) or later.
 We recommend using [GPL-3.0+](https://www.gnu.org/licenses/gpl-3.0.html) or later.
 Supported values are currently: "GPL-3.0+","GPL-3.0", "BSD AND GPL-3.0+", "GPL-2.0-only", "GPL-2.0+", "MIT".
 Please get in touch with us in case you want to release a plugin under a different license.
 - `homepage`: The URL to the plugin's homepage.
 - `authors`: An array of objects, each describing someone who helped create the plugin.
 The objects must contain a **name** field and can optionally contain an email and homepage field.
 You must define at least one author.
 - `require` - Defines packages required by this plugin.
 The plugin will not be installed unless those requirements can be met.
-Two packages are supported at the moment: `piwik` and `php`.
+Two packages are supported at the moment: `matomo` and `php`.
+Plugins that support Matomo 3.X or older, should use `piwik` instead of `matomo`.

     For example:

     ```json
     "require": {
-        "piwik": ">=2.0.3", // requires at least Piwik 2.0.3
+        "matomo": ">=4.0.3,<5.0.0-b1", // requires at least Matomo 4.0.3 but lower than Matomo 5.0.0
-        "php": ">=5.3.20" // requires at least PHP 5.3.20
+        "php": ">=7.3.5" // requires at least PHP 7.3.5
     }
     ```